-- by a decree or order from which an appeal is allowed by this Code, but from which no appeal has been preferred; - by a decree or order from which no appeal is allowed by this Code; or - by a decision on a reference from a Court of Small Causes, may apply - for a review of judgment to the court which passed the decree or made the order, and the court may make such order thereon as it thinks fit." - The grounds available for filing a review application against a judgment have been set out in Order XLVII of the CPC in the following words:
+- by a decree or order from which no appeal is allowed by this Code; or - by a decision on a reference from a Court of Small Causes, may apply - for a review of judgment to the court which passed the decree or made the order, and the court may make such order thereon as it thinks fit."

+• The grounds available for filing a review application against a judgment have been set out in Order XLVII of the CPC in the following words:

 "1.
-Application for review of judgment - (1) Any person considering himself aggrieved - and who, from the discovery of new and important matter or evidence which, after the exercise of due diligence was not within his knowledge or could not be produced by him at the time when the decree was passed or order made, or on account of some mistake or error apparent on the face of the record, or for any other sufficient reason, desires to obtain a review of the decree passed or order made against him, may apply for a review of judgment to the Court which passed the decree or made the order.
+Application for review of judgment - (1) Any person considering himself aggrieved -

+- by a decree or order from which an appeal is allowed, but from which no appeal has been preferred, - by a decree or order from which no appeal is allowed, or - by a decision on a reference from a Court of Small Causes, and who, from the discovery of new and important matter or evidence which, after the exercise of due diligence was not within his knowledge or could not be produced by him at the time when the decree was passed or order made, or on account of some mistake or error apparent on the face of the record, or for any other sufficient reason, desires to obtain a review of the decree passed or order made against him, may apply for a review of judgment to the Court which passed the decree or made the order.